RNO-G/published_data/README.md

 * a `README.md` with more detailed description on the directory organization and publication reference details.

 For more details, refer to the README in the respective directory.

+## Citation
+Feel free to use the data provided in this repository.
+If you do so, please make sure to cite the paper this data belongs to.